Skip to content

 • Loss surfaces — destroyed Warp Jumpers drop unused shards and crystals separately, giving combat salvage richer texture.

-Status: ✅ Shipped — resource enums and inventory storage. 🚧 Partial — gathering, refining, and consumption pipelines (see per-section markers below).
+Status: ✅ Shipped — resource enums, inventory storage, nebula harvesting (POST /quantum/harvest), and PvP combat-loot transfer. 🚧 Partial — refining and the remaining consumption pipelines (see per-section markers below).

 Nebula types and field strengths

-Nebulae are defined at the cluster level during galaxy generation; member sectors with special_type = NEBULA inherit the cluster's nebula type.
-Quantum field strength drives shard yield per harvest.
+Nebulae are defined at the cluster level during galaxy generation; member sectors with type = NEBULA inherit the cluster's nebula type.
+All nebulae yield Quantum Shards as their primary resource; field strength is monotonic from Crimson (richest) to Obsidian (sparsest), and each type carries a distinct secondary effect for gameplay differentiation.

-Nebula type Color Quantum field strength Shard yield per harvest Spawn weighting
+Nebula type Color color_hex Quantum field strength Shard yield per harvest Secondary effect Spawn weighting

 Status: 🚧 Partial — SectorType.NEBULA is generated and zone-weighted nebula type distributions exist in galaxy_service.py, but per-cluster nebula_type and quantum_field_strength fields are not yet persisted on models/cluster.py.